-How We Addressed the Matter in Our Audit We obtained an understanding, evaluated the design, and tested the operating effectiveness of the Company's internal controls over the warranty reserve process.
-This included controls over the development and review of the significant assumptions and data underlying the standard product warranties reserve computation.
+We obtained an understanding, evaluated the design, and tested the operating effectiveness of the Company's internal controls over the How We Addressed warranty reserve process.
+This included controls over the development and review of the significant assumptions and data underlying the Matter in Our the standard product warranties reserve computation.
+Audit